rajatcse1/SFDC_Training/Practice/Program/09_String.md

 in the string : 'It is a string with smallest and largest word.'.

-21. Write a program in C to convert a string to uppercase.
+21. Write a program in Apex to convert a string to uppercase.

-Test Data :
+- Test Data :
 Input a string in lowercase : the quick brown fox jumps over the lazy dog

-Expected Output:
+- Expected Output:
 ```

 Here is the above string in UPPERCASE :